lab1092/blender-manual_ja/manual/modeling/meshes/selecting/edges.rst

    An edge loop

-.. note:: :kbd:`alt` on Linux
+.. note:: :kbd:`Alt` on Linux

-   :kbd:`alt` is on some Linux distros caught by the windows manager.
-If you see the above shortcut not working, make sure that blender can properly recognize the usage of :kbd:`alt`.
+   :kbd:`Alt` is on some Linux distros caught by the windows manager.
+If you see the above shortcut not working, make sure that blender can properly recognize the usage of :kbd:`Alt`.

 Edge Rings